-You must use coach-class accommodations for all train travel, except when your agency authorizes first-class service.
+You must use coach-class accommodations for all train travel, except when your agency authorizes other than coach-class service.

-§301-10.162 When may I use first-class train accommodations?
+§301-10.162 When may I use other than coach-class train accommodations?

-Only when your agency specifically authorizes/approves your use of first-class train accommodations under paragraphs (a) through (d) of this section.
+You may use other than coach-class train accommodations only when your agency specifically authorizes/approves this use under paragraphs (a) through (e) of this section.

-- (a) No coach-class accommodations are reasonably available.
-"Reasonably available" means available and scheduled to leave within 24 hours of the employee's proposed departure time, or scheduled to arrive within 24 hours of the employee's proposed arrival time. - (b) When use of first-class is necessary to accommodate a disability or other special need.
-A disability must be substantiated in writing by competent medical authority.
-A special need must be substantiated in writing according to your agency's procedures.
-If you are authorized under §301-13.3(a) of this chapter to have an attendant accompany you, your agency also may authorize the attendant to use first-class accommodations if you require the attendant's services en route. - (c) When exceptional security circumstances require firstclass travel.
-Exceptional security circumstances include, but are not limited to: - (1) Use of other than first-class accommodations would endanger your life or Government property; - (2) You are an agent on protective detail and you are accompanying an individual authorized to use first-class accommodations; or - (3) You are a courier or control officer accompanying controlled pouches or packages. - (d) Inadequate foreign coach-class train accommodations.
-When coach-class train accommodations on a foreign rail carrier do not provide adequate sanitation or health standards.
+- (a) No coach-class accommodations are reasonably available on a train that is scheduled to leave within 24 hours of your proposed departure time, or scheduled to arrive within 24 hours of your proposed arrival time; - (b) When use of other than coach-class accommendations is necessary to accommodate a medical disability or other special need. - (1) A disability must be certified annually in a written statement by a competent medical authority.
+However, if the disability is a lifelong condition, then a one-time certification statement is required.
+Certification statements must include at a minimum: - (i) A written statement by a competent medical authority stating that special accommodation is necessary; - (ii) An approximate duration of the special accommodation; and - (iii) A recommendation as to the suitable class of transportation accommodations based on the disability. - (2) A special need must be certified annually in writing according to your agency's procedures.
+However, if the special need is a lifelong condition, then a one-time certification statement is required; - (3) If you are authorized under §301-13.3(a) of this Subchapter to have an attendant accompany you, your agency may also authorize the attendant to use other than coach-class accommodations if you require the attendant's services en route: - (c) When exceptional security circumstances require other than coach-class rail accommodations.
+Exceptional security circumstances are determined by your agency and should only be authorized to the minimum other than coach-class accommodation necessary to meet the agency's mission.
+These circumstances include, but are not limited to: - (1) Use of coach-class accommodations would endanger your life or Government property; - (2) You are an agent on protective detail and you are accompanying an individual authorized to use other than coach-class accommodations; or

+- (3) You are a courier or control officer accompanying controlled pouches or packages; - (d) Coach-class accommodations on an authorized/ approved foreign rail carrier do not provide adequate sanitation or health standards; or - (e) When required because of agency mission, consistent with your agency's internal procedures pursuant to §301-70.102(i).